pmcgoohan/targeting-zero-mev/content-layer.md

-*   If a violation is not severe (eg: sending a message for a chunk you are not scheduled for), we will simply ignore the message.
+*   If a violation is not severe (eg: sending a message for a chunk you are not scheduled for), we simply ignore the message.
 This also mitigates many DDOS attacks.
-*   If a violation will lead to bad content, we can invalidate the chunk or block.
+*   If a violation leads to bad content, we invalidate the chunk or block.
 *   If a violation is a suspected or outright attempt at manipulation, we can slash the perpetrator.

-Setting penalties will require detailed and careful analysis and modelling beyond the scope of this initial document.
+Setting penalties requires detailed and careful analysis and modelling beyond the scope of this initial document.

 ### Rewards

-Rewards will come in the form of L1 payments made to participants.
+Rewards come in the form of L1 payments made to participants.
 Rewards must be good enough to warrant the cost of running a node and to incentivize good node availability.
 Beyond this, there are no incentives to withhold so rewards may be low.

-To participate in fraud proofs a node will need to keep messages for at least the length of time it takes to persist the content to L1.
-Nodes will be encouraged to run L1 clients to give them an independent view of the mempool which may require higher rewards.
+To participate in fraud proofs a node needs to keep messages for at least the length of time it takes to persist the content to L1.
+Nodes are encouraged to run L1 clients to give them an independent view of the mempool which may require higher rewards.

 Setting the exact rewards requires detailed and careful analysis and modelling beyond the scope of this document.